AndresBo/Laboratory-API/README.md

 ## Endpoints:

 ### Requests:

-This collection of endpoints is the core of our API.
-It allows an authenticated user
+These collection of endpoints is the core of our API.
+It allows an authenticated user to create a new request, delete a request by entering the id, update a request using the id and add tests to a existing request using the id of the request.

 - GET localhost:5000/requests/
 - POST localhost:5000/requests/
 - DELETE localhost:5000/requests/id/